 A grade point system has been established in order to determine class rank.
-Such a system is necessary because all courses, whether IB, Advanced Placement, Pre-AP/honors, regular, or basic, use the same grades: 90-100 (excellent), 80-89 (above average), 75-79 (average), 70-74 (minimal passing), and below 70 (failing, or no credit).
+Such a system is necessary because all courses, whether IB, Advanced Placement, Honors, Regular, or Basic, use the same grades: 90-100 (excellent), 80-89 (above average), 75-79 (average), 70-74 (minimal passing), and below 70 (failing, or no credit).
 Only core classes (English, math, science, social studies, and elective courses that fall under the preceding categories) are computed in GPA and class rank.

-The grade point system differentiates among the levels by assigning more points for a grade earned in an Advanced Placement/IB class than for the same grade in a Pre-AP/honors-level, regular, or basic class.
+The grade point system differentiates among the levels by assigning more points for a grade earned in an Advanced Placement/Dual Credit class than for the same grade in an Honors-level, Regular, or Basic class.
 Beginning in the ninth grade, this system is used to determine class rank.
-Students are listed according to total grade points from highest to lowest in a "class rank".
+Students are listed according to total grade points from highest to lowest in a "class rank."
 College admissions are based partially on a student's rank.